Install the agent

 - Select the account resource where the API key’s roles will be assigned.

-⚠️ Important: Roles must be assigned at the account level or the setup won’t work.
+⚠️ Important: Roles must be assigned at the account level—otherwise the setup won’t work.

 ops

-. - Save your API key somewhere safe—you'll need it shortly.
+. - Save your API key somewhere safe—you’ll need it during installation.

 helm repo add nullplatform https://nullplatform.github.io/helm-charts